Wage and Hour Division (WHD)

 This publication is for general information and is not to be considered in the same light as official statements of position contained in the regulations.

 In Oregon Restaurant and Lodging Ass'n et al. v.
 Solis, 948 F. Supp.
-2d 1217, 2013 WL 2468298 (D. Or.
+2d 1217 (D. Or.
 2013), the U.S. District Court for the District of Oregon declared the Department's 2011 regulations that limit an employer's use of its employees' tips when the employer has not taken a tip credit against its minimum wage obligations to be invalid, and imposed injunctive relief.
-On February 23, 2016, the Court of Appeals for the Ninth Circuit reversed the judgment entered by the district court and remanded the case to that court.
+On February 23, 2016, the Court of Appeals for the Ninth Circuit reversed the judgment entered by the district court.
 See Oregon Restaurant and Lodging Ass’n et al. v.
-Perez, -- F.3d --, 2016 WL 706678 (Feb.
-23, 2016).
-Notwithstanding the Ninth Circuit’s decision, the Department will continue to be constrained by the injunctive relief entered by the district court until the Ninth Circuit issues its mandate, which formally notifies the district court of the court of appeals’ decision.
+Perez, 816 F.3d 1080 (2016), pet. for reh’g and reh’g en banc denied (Sept.
+6, 2016).
+Notwithstanding the Ninth Circuit’s decision, the Department continues to be constrained by the injunctive relief entered by the district court until the Ninth Circuit issues its mandate, which formally notifies the district court of the court of appeals’ decision.
+On September 13, 2016, the Ninth Circuit issued a Stay of the Mandate “until final disposition [of this litigation] by the Supreme Court.”
+Oregon Restaurant and Lodging Ass’n et al. v.
+Perez, No. 13-35765 (9th Cir., Sept.
+13, 2016).